1,000 Years of Peace

 — Revelation 20:7

-After the second resurrection, Satan will be free once again to deceive and manipulate the unsaved.
+After the second resurrection, Satan will once again be free to deceive and manipulate the newly resurrected lost.

 What happens next?